shredtechular/StratifyLabs.github.io/_posts/2014-05-03-Applications-without-MMU.md

 * Compile using position independent code/executables (PIC or PIE) and have the embedded installer update the global offset table when installing the firmware
 * Compile using relocatable code and translate the memory locations of the binary program using an embedded installer

-CoActionOS uses the last approach.
+Stratify OS uses the last approach.

 The disadvantage of using an ELF parser is that it requires more processing on the firmware side than the other options.
 This means a larger portion of precious flash memory is dedicated to installing programs.